 8. Mountain Terrain

-Mountains are similar to hills, only that they have higher elevations.
+Mountains are similar to hills, but they are steeply rising ground and have higher elevations.
 Any land elevation that goes beyond 2000 feet is considered a mountain.
-Mountains are steeper than hills, and they usually form through volcanic activities.
+Mountain ranges are steeper than hills, and they usually form through volcanic activities.

-The tallest mountain in the world is Mount Everest, with over 29,000 feet in height.
-The tallest one in North America is the Denali Mountain in Alaska, with over 20,000 feet in height.
+Mount Everest is the tallest mountain in the world, with over 29,000 feet in height.
+The tallest one in North America is Denali Mountain in Alaska, over 20,000 feet in height.

 Experts measure the height of the mountains differently.
 Some estimate how high they are from the very bottom to the peak, and other measures their elevation above sea level.

 Forests cover a third of the entire earth’s surface.
-A forest is an area of land that is almost entirely covered in trees and experiences colder or more temperate climates.
-It’s among the several types of terrain on earth that are full of life – from wildlife, humans, and various vegetation.
+A forest is an area of land almost covered in trees and experiences colder or more temperate climates.
+It’s among the several types of surrounding terrain on earth full of life – from wildlife, humans, and various vegetation.

 The national government expressly reserves forests in most countries.
-These forests are governed by special laws and are mostly used as national parks and reserves.
+Special laws govern these forests and are used as national parks and reserves.

 Most forests are sparsely settled, and you can even find towns and small villages there.
-In most cases, professional foresters are paid by governments to manage forests.
+In most cases, government authorities pay professional foresters to manage forests.

-They are different types of forests, including jungles or tropical rainforest, seasonally dry forest, temperate forest, and temperate rainforest.
+They are different types of forests, including jungles or tropical rainforests, seasonally dry forests, temperate forests, and temperate rainforests.

 See Related: 25 Facts About Conservation

 Oceans form the largest terrain on earth.
-They are large saline water bodies, which cover roughly 70% of the earth’s surface.
+They are large saline water bodies, covering roughly 70% of the earth’s surface.
 In fact, 97% of the earth’s water comes from the oceans.

 Some people use the word ‘sea’ and ‘ocean’ interchangeably, but they have a few differences.
-A sea is smaller than an ocean and has land on almost all its sides.
+A sea is smaller than an ocean and has landed on almost all its sides.